remindmodel/remind/tutorials/12_Calibrating_CES_Parameters.md

    - Did the last CES calibration iteration converge?
    - Where there no GAMS errors (in the `full.log` and `full.lst`)?
 2. Check the convergence of the Calibration:
-   - In the `CES_calibration_report` .pdf, do the quantities converge (sufficiently) towards the target values?
+   - In the `CES_calibration_report` .pdf file, do the quantities converge (sufficiently) towards the target values?
 There is no fixed level of "sufficient" convergence.
 Use personal judgment.
    - If derived production factor prices are so high that the value (quantity times price) of inputs exceeds the value of the output (GDP), they are scaled down.
 This is done in order to overcome a transient problem in the